python/typing/docs/guides/writing_stubs.rst

 Functions and Methods
 ---------------------

-Use the same argument names as in the implementation, because otherwise using keyword arguments will fail.
-Of course, this does not apply to positional-only arguments marked with the historical double underscore convention.
+For keyword-only and positional-or-keyword arguments, use the same argument names as in the implementation, because otherwise using keyword arguments will fail.

 Use the ellipsis literal ``...`` in place of actual default argument values.
 Use an explicit ``X | None`` annotation instead of